 Paper Finish

 A coated paper will have the best results for an inkjet printer.
 Ink will wick away less with a coated paper.
-Matte finish with a coating for text.
-Glossy finish with a coating for photos.
-For printing emails, lists, or directions for reference an uncoated paper is fine.
-Still I would avoid bond paper.
+I’ve found Matte finish with a coating is best for text.
+While a Glossy finish with a coating is great for photos.
+As for printing emails, lists, or directions for reference I use an uncoated paper.

 Job and Type

 Each printing project will have specific requirements and matching them to the right paper will save money in the long run.
-Not every color inkjet project needs 50lb coated photo paper.
-On the other hand, a two sided project in color on 24lb paper may not be heavy enough to avoid some of the image to bleeding through.
+I’ve found not every color inkjet project needs 50lb coated photo paper.
+On the other hand, I’ve found a two sided project in color on 24lb paper may not be heavy enough to avoid some of the image to bleeding through.
+I use 28 or 32 lbs paper for inkjet two sided printing.

 Paper Tips